Eva Perón Foundation: Beginnings

 On 8 July 1948 the María Eva Duarte de Perón Foundation was established.
 Its name was later changed to the simpler Eva Perón Foundation.
 Its opening charter declared that it was to remain ‘in the sole hands of its founder… who will… possess the widest powers afforded by the State and the Constitution.’
 The Foundation's aims were to provide monetary assistance and scholarships to gifted children from impoverished backgrounds, build homes, schools, hospitals and orphanages in underprivileged areas and ‘to contribute or collaborate by any possible means to the creation of works tending to satisfy the basic needs for better life of the less privileged classes.’
-Initially work began with nothing more than garden parties for single mothers or Evita’s personal trips to the ghettoes of Buenos Aires to hand out aid parcels.
+Initially work began with nothing more than garden parties for single mothers or Evita's personal trips to the ghettoes of Buenos Aires to hand out aid parcels.

 At its height

 By the end of the 1940s, Evita and her team of advisers had worked so effectively that the Foundation was better-funded and organised than many departments of State.
 It had funds of over three billion pesos, $200 million on the controlled exchange rate, employed over 14,000 workers, purchased 500,000 sewing machines, 400,000 pairs of shoes and 200,000 cooking pots for distribution annually and it had succeeded in building numerous new houses, schools, hospitals and orphanages.

 The vast majority of these funds came from willing donors and the Peronist-dominated Congress, who were keen to back the First Lady's endeavours.
-The trade unions, who saw Evita as their patron, regularly sent enormous contributions to the Foundation’s work.
-More importantly, the Catholic Church had endorsed her projects, citing Biblical exhortations towards charity for the poor and Evita’s own personal priest, Father Benítez, claimed that the need to help the poor had taken over Eva Perón’s life.
+The trade unions, who saw Evita as their patron, regularly sent enormous contributions to the Foundation's work.
+More importantly, the Catholic Church had endorsed her projects, citing Biblical exhortations towards charity for the poor and Evita's own personal priest, Father Benítez, claimed that the need to help the poor had taken over Eva Perón's life.
 Finally, Congress assisted in 1950 by ruling that a proportion of all lottery tickets, cinema tickets and gambling games played in casinos should be given to the Foundation.
 By the time of Evita's death in 1952, the popularity of the Foundation amongst her millions of followers had given her an aura of sainthood.

 Criticisms

+There are rumors that Evita and her intimates were enriching themselves through the charity but this "charge has never been proven.”

 There were allegations that most of the Foundation's wealth was ill-gotten, with Evita coercing people into donating.

 There were examples of pressure, particularly with the infamous case of the Mu-Mu sweet manufacturers, who were temporarily shut down after they refused to give the Foundation a free donation of sweets for underprivileged children.
 There was, however, only one example of Evita targeting the landed aristocracy and this was when the Foundation received most of the 97 million pesos which the Bemberg dynasty were forced to pay after they had attempted to evade tax after their patriarch died abroad.

 Allegations of a secret bank account in Switzerland have been dismissed by her more recent biographers.